 Dedicated to Education

 In the summer of 2020, as the nation was rocked to its core by the killings of Ahmaud Arbery, of Breonna Taylor, and the brutal lynching of George Floyd, as millions took the streets in protest, a group of educators grassroots organized the National Educators for Antiracism Conference.
 This was an international week-long event, and it started as a small book club in an English department in a suburb of Boston.
-In a matter of weeks the small book club grew into an international event which convened thousands of educators from all 50 states and 24 countries to discuss how we as teachers and leaders would respond to the moment.
+In a matter of weeks the small book club grew into an international event that convened thousands of educators from all 50 states and 24 countries to discuss how we as teachers and leaders would respond to the moment.
 When all was said and done, the conference lasted a week--24 hours of online gatherings led by some of the nation’s leading scholars on antiracism: Dr. Bettina Love, Dr. Luis Leyva, Dr. Lagerett King and other leading scholars.
-All in all, the national conversation was led by 22 brilliant Black, Latinx, and Asian American scholars who helped scores of educators understand and define how to become antiracist, abolitionist educators.
+All in all, the national conversation was led by 22 brilliant Black, Latinx, and Asian American scholars who helped scores of educators re-evaluate their teaching and envision new more equitable practices.
 As a result of the conference, the organizers founded the nonprofit Educators for Antiracism.

 Dr. Kandice Sumner